 Do you have an Athletic Trainer on staff?
 Yes.
 A licensed athletic trainer is at all pool sessions and living in the dorm.
 The Trainer handles all medications and medical needs at camp.

 What about medications?
 Please see the camp Information Packet for more information.
-The camp can help with dispensing prescription and OTC medictions IF we have the proper form on file.
+The camp can help with dispensing prescription and OTC medictions IF we have permission to dispense and the medication is listed on the medication form competed during registration.
 Prescription medications the camp will dispense must be given to the camp athletics trainer at check-in in a zip-loc bag with medication, dosage directions, dosage amounts and times, and parent contact information.
 The trainer will arrange times to help administer to the camper.
 If the camper is age appropriate, and responsible enough to self-administer, they may keep medications with them and submit the proper form.
 Inhalers should be brought out on deck during all training sessions.

 What about Memorial Day and the Fourth of July holidays?
 If camp is in session, it's a regular camp day for us!

 ABOUT THE DORM

 Will we need to bring linens and toiletries?
 Anything else?
 Yes.
 All campers will need bed linens as well as a pillow at Callaway House and The Castilian.
 We recommend full size sheets for Callaway House as mattress size may vary based on the assigned room.
 For The Castilian, mattress sizes are twin XL.
 A sleeping bag also works well at either facility.
 You will also need to send toiletries and two to three towels with your camper.
 Many campers bring appropriate games, cards, snacks, and drinks to make their stay more comfortable.
 Every room has a refrigerator, sink, and microwave.
 The camp is not responsible for any lost or stolen items.
 Please leave expensive and/or sentimental items at home.
 Camp is not the place for them.